HappySunChild/Plethora-Shrug-Client/README.md

 - Kinetic Augment
 - Chat Recorder
 - Overlay Glasses
-- Entity Sensor/Correctly setup Shrug Proxy Server
+- Entity Sensor/Shrug Proxy Server

 ### Shrug Proxy Server
 This is an optional thing you can set up to free up one module slot.<br/>